PCOS and mood swings: How does PCOS affect your mood?

 Healthy weight

 If you have been reading a lot about PCOS, you will have seen this advice a lot of the time and it can be seriously irritating.
-The nature of the condition makes it very difficult for women to lose weight and often a normal healthy diet doesn’t have the same benefit as it does for those who don’t have PCOS.
-When you then look for help on your condition and are told to do something which your body is resistant to, it can be frustrating to say the least.
+The nature of the condition can make it very difficult for women to keep their weight healthy and often dieting can feel overwhelming.

-However, just because it is more difficult doesn’t make it impossible, you just need to have more discipline and more fight.
 That systematic review from earlier found that “women with PCOS with lower BMI tended to have slightly lower anxiety and depression scores”.
-On top of this, getting to a healthy weight can help to alleviate other symptoms of PCOS.
-This is why we always recommend getting your body to a healthy BMI.
-If you have struggled with diets in the past, we recommend a slow carb diet for ladies with PCOS
+Getting to a healthy weight with a balanced and non-restrictive nutrient-rich diet is one of the keys to alleviate symptoms of PCOS.
+If you have struggled with diets in the past, a slow carb diet for ladies with PCOS is usually helpful.

 Regular exercise